memfault/interrupt/_drafts/best-of-binutils.md

 > If you are trying to do an in-depth stack uasge analysis you can also use the GCC compiler flag,
 > `-fstack-usage`.
 This will emit `.su` files alongside the `.o` files which contain information of
 > stack utilization for all the functions in the object file.

-#### Checking for inlining
+Some tools, such as
+> [puncover](https://github.com/memfault/puncover), can also analyze `.su` files to run worst-case
+> stack depth analysis for call chains.

+#### Examining Optimizations

 When looking at backtraces in a debugger, sometimes functions that should be in the backtrace are not displayed.
 While the compiler tries its best to emit debug information that allows for the backtraces to be recovered, sometimes certain optimizations (such as inlining) make this really difficult.
-If the backtrace looks wrong, I like to look at the assembly to see if inlining or other types of optimizations may have taken place.
+If a backtrace looks suspicious, I like to look at the assembly to see if inlining or other types of optimizations may have taken place.
 Lets look at a simple example:

 ```c